Historiography in North Macedonia: Gallery

 The former Bulgarian police station in Prilep was attacked by Partisan detachment on 11 October 1941.
 Today the object is memorial museum.
 In fact, the only victim of the attack, celebrated as the day of the Macedonian Uprising against Bulgarian fascists, was a local man conscripted in the Bulgarian police.

-Macedonian historians have accused the Bulgarian forces of several atrocities, as the massacre of 12 young civilians at the village of Vataša.
-They were suspected of becoming guerillas in the coming days.
-However, significant part of the soldiers and some of the commanding officers during the occupation were local staff.

 Statute of the Court for the Protection of Macedonian National Honour from January 1945.
 Per Bulgarian sources tens of thousands pro-Bulgarian elements were imprisoned, persecuted, repressed, etc. for violations of that Law, and 1,260 were killed in 1945.
+However, other Bulgarian researchers have questioned these figures, noting that the assertion that these individuals were persecuted and killed solely on account of their Bulgarian national consciousness is deceptive.

 The last leader of the IMRO Ivan Mihailov (to the left) with the former IMRO activist Pandeli Stoyanov in Rome (1969).
 He is considered a bulgarophile and fascist from Macedonian historiography, while the organisation he led between 1924 and 1934 is also seen as a pro-Bulgarian.